simgrid/simgrid/docs/source/Introduction.rst

 arrives first, and then rewind to the same point to explore the scenario where B arrives first.

-This is a very powerful mode, where you can evaluate the correction of your application.
-It can verify either **safety properties** (asserts) or **liveless properties** stating for example that if a given event occurs, then another given event will occur in a finite amount of steps.
+This is a very powerful mode, where you can evaluate the correctness of your application.
+It can verify either **safety properties** (asserts) or **liveness properties** stating for example that if a given event occurs, then another given event will occur in a finite amount of steps.
 This mode is not only usable with the abstract algorithms developed on top of the SimGrid APIs, but also with real MPI applications (to some extent).

-The main limit of Model Checking lays in the huge amount of scenarios to explore.
+The main limit of Model Checking lies in the huge amount of scenarios to explore.
 SimGrid tries to explore only non-redundant scenarios thanks to classical reduction techniques (such as DPOR and stateful exploration) but the exploration may well never finish if you don't carefully adapt your application to this mode.

-A classical trap is that the Model Checker can only verify whether your application fits the provided properties, which is useless if you have a bug in your property.
-Remember also that one way for your application to never violate a given assert is to not start at all because of a stupid bug.
+A classical trap is that the Model Checker can only verify whether your application fits the properties provided, which is useless if you have a bug in your property.
+Remember also that one way for your application to never violate a given assert is to not start at all, because of a stupid bug.

 Another limit of this mode is that it does not use the performance